Tim-Liam-Hill/SimpleWebBrowser/notes/chpt7.md

 I am going to do things slightly differently to the textbook.
 Chrome will calculate its height and Browser will use this value when laying out webpages.
 I want the coordinates of elements in the DOM to be exactly what they render as on the canvas to make it easier to handle clicks and rendering n stuff.

 Side quest: when we click on the scroll bar navigate to that place!

+The home page renders kinda strange for us.
+That is something we will need to look at.